 If you suspect a leak, find it and fix it quickly to avoid damaging your concrete foundation.
 Here are some common leak indicators:

-Moving water meter dial even though no water is presently running
+- Moving the water meter dial even though no water is presently running